Previous: How to Get My 5, 6, or 7 Week Old To Sleep

 1. Develop a sleep routine for your 8, 9 or 10 week old

-Setting the environment for sleep is crucial and part of cuing your baby it’s time for sleep is to have a consistent set of steps you do each sleep period, at night and at nap times.
+Setting the environment for sleep is crucial and part of cuing your baby that it’s time for sleep is to have a consistent set of steps you do each sleep period, at night and at nap times.
 The sleep routine should be short and sweet at this age.
 For example, dim lights, close curtains, change your baby’s diaper, sing 1-2 lullabies, nurse or offer a bottle, cuddle the baby for a few minutes while burping, and then lay your baby down for sleep while saying a key phrase (e.g. “I love you.
 Time for sleep.
 Night night.”).
 The younger your baby, the shorter the routine should be.
 After all, 2 month old’s have very short awake periods and if we miss their sleep window, LOOK OUT!

 2. Review your 8, 9 or 10 week old’s schedule